LDH (company)

-LDH JAPAN Inc. (株式会社LDH JAPAN) is a Japanese management and entertainment company founded by the six original members of Japanese boy group Exile in 2003.
-The president is Hiroyuki Igarashi, the leader of the Exile.
+LDH JAPAN Inc. (株式会社LDH JAPAN, Kabushiki gaisha Eru Dī Eichi Japan) is a Japanese management and entertainment company founded by the six original members of Japanese boy group Exile in 2003.
+The president is Hiroyuki Igarashi, the leader of Exile.
 The name "LDH" is an acronym of "Love + Dream + Happiness".
 The company operates several boy bands and girl groups and a talent school named "EXPG".

 In January 2017, the company changed its name to LDH Japan and established overseas branches in United States, Asia, and Europe.
 They established a new company called LDH World, the parent company of the four branches.
 For LDH World, Hiro took on the role of chief creative officer, while Verbal, NIGO and Dr. Romanelli (aka DRx) were appointed as executive creative directors.
 Masataka Mori was appointed as the CEO of LDH Japan, Makoto Matsuda as the CEO of LDH Asia, Afrojack as the CEO of LDH Europe and Hirotaka Mori as the CEO of LDH USA.